 - Participate in community events led by upper class committees

-- Complete 10 hours of community service during fall semester and one event per month during spring semester, following the motto of the university of Ut Prosim – That I May Serve
+- Complete 10 hours of community service during fall semester and spring semester for a total of 20 hours, following the motto of the university of Ut Prosim – That I May Serve

 - Explore topics of diversity that relate to their professional formation as engineers in interactive workshops